MrBounty/ZipponDB/docs/Schema.md

 # Schema

-In ZipponDB, you use structures, or structs for short, and not tables to organize how your data is stored and manipulated.
-A struct has a name like `User` and members like `name` and `age`.
+In ZipponDB, data is organized and manipulated using structures, or structs, rather than traditional tables.
+A struct is defined by a name, such as `User`, and members, such as `name` and `age`.

-## Create a Schema
+## Defining a Schema

-ZipponDB use a seperate file to declare all structs to use in the database.

-Here an example of a file:
+To declare structs for use in your database, create a separate file containing the schema definitions.
+Below is an example of a simple schema file:
 ```lua
 User (
     name: str,